markh-de/KiVar/README.md

 SD
 ```

-The KiVar CLI provides support for
+The KiVar CLI application provides support for

  * setting,
  * querying,
  * listing and
  * analyzing

-variation data, either manually or - for example - integrated in a Continuous Integration service.
+variation data and current settings.
+It can also be used in Continuous Integration services.

 ## Concepts